WWII

 Some testing being done with the N.1.

+The ejection of gases at high speed from the rear nozzle created thrust, propelling the aircraft forward.
 This principle of operation is akin to Newton’s third law of motion, where every action has an equal and opposite reaction.

 The innovative aspect of the Caproni Campini N.1’s engine was this method of using a piston engine to generate the necessary air pressure for combustion, differing from later turbojet engines where the compressor is powered by a turbine driven by the jet exhaust.